rmarasigan/aws-essentials/cloud-practitioner-essentials/aws-ec2.md

   <li>Catalog server</li>
   <li>File server</li>
 </ul>

-* Pay only for what you use
-* Resizable compute capacity
-* Complete control of your computing resources
-* Reduced time required to obtain and boot new server instances

 ### Virtual Machines vs. Physical Servers
 Amazon EC2 can solve some problems that are more difficult with an on-premises server.